OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 For this experiment, we will use the knob of the trimpot (trimmer potentiometer) to control the brightness of the LED.
 We will connect a potentiometer to the analog input and an LED to a PWM pin with a current-limiting resistor.

 Let's take a more detailed look at the ATMega pins on the Arduino dock since we'll be using them mostly throughout these tutorials.
-Analog pins are from prefixed with capital A (A0 to A5).
-Pins 0 to 13 are digital pins.
-If there is a tilde sign (~) in front of the pin number, it means it can be used as a PWM pin.
-Pin 0 and 1 are serial pins and should not be used if we want to do serial communication between the ATmega and the Omega.
+Analog pins are from prefixed with capital A (`A0` to `A5`).
+Pins `0` to `13` are digital pins.
+If there is a tilde sign `~` in front of the pin number, it means it can be used as a PWM pin.
+Pins `0` and `1` are serial pins and should not be used if we want to do serial communication between the ATmega and the Omega.

 #### What You'll Need